Advanced Figma Settings

 Most emails have a footer section - unsubscribe links, social icons, legal text - that should stay together as one piece.
 Without footer detection, the slicing algorithm might cut through the middle of your footer, splitting it across two sections and breaking the layout.

 When this setting is enabled, the plugin identifies your footer and forces a clean slice at the top edge of it.
-This guarantees the footer is always exported as its own standalone section - which also makes it easy to swap out with a Klaviyo Universal Footer Block later.
+This guarantees the footer is always exported as its own standalone section - which makes it easy to swap out with your Klaviyo footer later.
+You can either drop in a native Klaviyo Universal Section, or build one with the Footer Builder if you prefer a single HTML block.

 All you need to do is name the group or frame that contains your footer content "Footer" (case-insensitive - "footer", "FOOTER", etc. all work).